linrongbin16/fzfx.vim/README.md

    is searching by file type (via `--glob` or `--iglob` option):

    https://github.com/linrongbin16/fzfx.vim/assets/6496887/49c83edc-eb43-4e9c-9ea1-153e8de76f02

+3. it allows user search visual selections by character and line (block-visual not support).

 `FzfxUnrestrictedLiveGrep` is a variant of `FzfxLiveGrep`, it also searches the hidden and ignored files with `--unrestricted --hidden`: